 A: I think the first step is to try to determine what sort of finish was last used on these floors.
 IT is entirely possible they have a wax or oil finish.
 You should be able to tell if there is a varnish/polyurethane.
-If you place a few water drips on the floor and in 10 minutes or so you have a white mark, it is wax.
-Dura Seal makes a good product to clean this type of floor up, called Renovator.
+If you place a few water drops on the floor and in 10 minutes or so you have a white mark, it is wax.
+Dura-Seal makes a good product to clean this type of floor up, called Renovator.
 See their web site at www.duraseal.com.

 Swing Paints also makes a floor cleaner that they say is safe for all kinds of finishes, called Bare Floor, and sold under the Circa 1850 name.
-I am waiting on a sample of this product from the company so I can test it first. www.circa1850.com. (click the welcome link at the bottom of the page.)
+I am waiting for a sample of this product from the company so I can test it first. www.circa1850.com. (click the welcome link at the bottom of the page.)

 If it is a polyurethane/varnish coating, you have to hope there have not been “bad” cleaners used on the surface.
 These would include oil soaps, pine oils, furniture polish, etc. Such products will likely cause a further coat of finish to peel off.
 There are treatments from floor finish manufacturers that are designed to remove such products and prepare the existing surface for coating without sanding, but I understand they are fairly expensive.
-Basic Coatings makes one such product, called tycoat.
+Basic Coatings makes one such product, called Tykote.
 See www.basiccoatings.com.

 Is it possible to save these old floors?